Skip to content

 Watch out for interactions with anticoagulants.

-Always talk to your doctor about vitamin K deficiency concerns or if your vitamin K intake changes during anticoagulant therapy.
+Always talk to your doctor about vitamin K deficiency concerns or if your intake changes during anticoagulant therapy.

 When we have a micro-nutrient deficiency, our bodies first allocate these nutrients for short-term survival and reproduction, disabling DNA repair that would keep us healthy as we age.